PaulBarrett79/angular-info-box/README.md

 You can use free text or configure the directive to use a "lookup" object - keys representing a message.

 You can use the directive either as an attribute, element or class.
-The directive positions an info glyphicon where you use the directice, with a ui-bootstrap tooltip displaying a supplied message.
+The directive positions an info glyphicon where you use the directive, with a ui-bootstrap tooltip displaying a supplied message.

 ```
 <info-box></info-box>